allegory-software/allegory-sdk/X-WIDGETS.md

 ## Installation

-There is no installation step and no offline preprocessing or packing tools are used or necessary for the JavaScript libraries.
-Just make sure you load them in order (see [xapp.lua](lua/xapp.lua) for that).
+There is no installation step and no offline preprocessing or packing tools are used or necessary.
+Just make sure you load both the js and css files in order (see [xapp.lua](lua/xapp.lua) for that).

 ## Styling